 The above ground stolons and below ground rhizomes will root at the nodes.
 A "node" is a reproductive point along the stem where a new plant will emerge.
 Nodes occur every few inches.
 Each new plant that emerges from a node is a clone of its mother plant.
 Once a plant has rooted and emerged from the node, you can actually cut the stolon separating it from the mother plant, and the new rooted plant will continue to grow.
 It will then take on the features of a mother plant by sending out new stolons and rhizomes.

 There is an advantage to cutting stolons.
 Cutting the stolons between the mother plant and daughters is sometimes done by turf managers to accelerate grass spread and to thicken grasses.
+When the stem is cut to separate the mother from the daughter plants, the separated daughter plant becomes a new mother plant and starts sending out stems and rhizomes and the process starts over.
 For more infomation on rhizomes and stolons, click on the Plant Structure page.

 The roots of bermudagrass can grow quite deep, sometimes reaching over 24 inches.
 These deep roots help ensure the survival of the species during drought.